drubioa/demo-cqrs-kafka/README.md

 ![Java CI with Maven](https://github.com/drubioa/demo-cqrs-kafka/workflows/Java%20CI%20with%20Maven/badge.svg) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 The main propose of this project is test CQRS with Event Sourcing.
+This project consists in two spring boot microservices, one to command and other to query.
+Additionally we deploy and run docker containers for two Mongo databases, an Apache kafka message broker and Apache Zookeeper.

+In the next diagram we can show how this project was designed:

 ![diagram](./resources/diagram.jpg)